Rajeshsingadi/Python-Codes/Learnings/Apache Spark Theory Questions.md

 This comparison should help clarify the roles and characteristics of each system within a data architecture.

 ## Question 26
+What is the difference between partitioning and bucketing?
+A)
+Partitioning:
+Divides large tables into smaller tables based on the values of a specified column.
+This technique improves data retrieval and query performance.
+Example:
+# Sample DataFrame
+data = [("John", "Sales", 1000),
+        ("Jane", "Marketing", 2000),
+        ("Jake", "Sales", 3000),
+        ("Jill", "HR", 4000)]
+columns = ["Name", "Department", "Salary"] df = spark.createDataFrame(data, columns)

+# Partitioning the data by Department
+df.write.partitionBy("Department").parquet("/path/to/output/partitioned_data")

+Bucketing
+Subdivides data within partitions using a hash function.
+This technique improves join operations.
+Example:
+# Enabling Hive support for bucketing (requires Hive support in Spark)
+spark.sql("SET hive.enforce.bucketing = true")

+# Writing a DataFrame with bucketing
+df.write.bucketBy(4, "Salary").saveAsTable("bucketed_data")

+# This will distribute the data into 4 buckets based on the Salary column.

 ## Question 27